ni/monodrive-documentation/docs/LV_client/examples/mono1_pilot_example.md

 ### Description

-This example shows how to use the monoDrive client to configure the monoDrive simulator in closed loop mode with all the sensors.
+This example shows how to use the monoDrive client to configure the monoDrive simulator in Closed loop mode with all the sensors.

 For technical support contact us at <b>support@monodrive.io</b>